Mediterranean Casserole

 Instructions

-• Preheat your oven to 350 degrees Fahrenheit.
+• Preheat your oven to 350 degrees Fahrenheit (175 degrees Celsius).
 Cook pasta to al dente according to package directions.
 Drain and set aside.

-• Heat 2 teaspoons of the olive oil in a large saute pan over medium-high heat.
-Add the mushrooms and saute for 2 minutes until golden.
+• Heat 2 teaspoons of olive oil in a large sauté pan over medium-high heat.
+Add the mushrooms and sauté for 2 minutes until golden.
 Remove from pan and set aside.

 • Add the tomatoes and let the mixture come to a boil.
 Cover the pan and simmer for 15 minutes.
 Return the mushrooms to the sauce and stir well.

-• Transfer the cooked pasta and sauce to an oiled 13 x 9 baking dish and toss well.
+• Transfer the cooked pasta and sauce to an oiled 13×9" baking dish and toss well.
 Stir in the mozzarella and top with the Parmesan.
 Cover with foil and bake for 15 minutes.
 Remove the foil and bake for a further 5 minutes.
 Cool for 15 minutes before serving.

 Nutrition